 United Way ALICE Fund

 Your gift to United Way matters.
-This year, we will continue to invest in programs, services and initiatives that have a direct effect on the household budgets of ALICE families.
+This year, we’ll continue to invest in programs, services and initiatives that have a direct effect on the household budgets of ALICE families.
 Our goal is to increase the number of people served this year.

-Your additional gift of $20, $60, $120 to the United Way ALICE Fund provides the opportunity for local ALICE households:
+Your contribution to the United Way ALICE Fund provides the opportunity for local ALICE households to:

 - participate in quality early childhood education programs so that they enter kindergarten on track and ready to learn;

-- obtain financial management skills like how to create and stick to a budget; access income supports; and/or get a job through participation in United Way-supported programs and services and;
+- obtain financial management skills like how to create and stick to a budget; access income supports; and/or get a job; and,